Calamario/about-me/README.md

 As a developer, I want to keep a tally of the total number of correct answers given by the user, and at the end of the game, tell the user how well they did with a personalized custom message that includes the number of correct answers and also addresses the user by name, e.g. "You got 4 out of 7 questions correct, Bobbi!
 Better luck next time."

+As a developer, I want to convert some of my appropriate biographical elements into unordered lists, such as my education summary and/or my work experience.

 I used the .eslintrc.json given by the class of 201 in Code Fellow I also used the reset.css from Meyers